inorganik/debugout.js/README.md

 ### Usage

-Create a new debugout object at the top of your script and replace all your console log methods with debugout's log method:
+Create a new debugout object in the global namespace, at the top of your script, and replace all your console log methods with debugout's log method:

 ```js
 var bugout = new debugout();